Shopify/unity-buy-sdk/BUILDTARGETS.md

 * [Android](#Android)
 * [iOS](#ios)

-You can find more esoteric details regarding platform specific dependencies and the build phase in [Build Details](BUILDDETAILS.md)
+You can find a more detailed explanation regarding platform specific dependencies and the build phase in [Build Details](BUILDDETAILS.md)

 # Android